-The transmit section of the BiM3B consists of a frequency modulated crystal locked PLL feeding a buffer amplifier and RF filter.
-A Tx select line controls operation.
+The transmit section of the BiM2A consists of a frequency modulated crystal locked PLL feeding a buffer amplifier and RF filter.
+A TX select line controls operation.
 The transmitter achieves full RF output typically within 1ms of this line being pulled low.
 Modulation is applied at the TXD input and may be either a serial digital stream toggling between 0V and 3V (digital drive) or a high level analogue waveform with the same peak limits (linear drive).
-Modulation shaping is performed internally by a 2nd order lowpass filter, which minimises spectral spreading.
+Modulation shaping is performed internally by a 2nd order lowpass filter which minimises spectral spreading.
 The RF output is filtered to ensure compliance with the appropriate regulations and fed via a Tx/Rx changeover switch to the antenna pin.

 The receive section is a single conversion FM superhet with an IF of 10.7MHz.
 A SAW bandpass filter in the receiver front-end provides image rejection and suppression of other unwanted out-of-band signals.
 Like the transmitter, the receiver is controlled by its own active low RX select line.
 A post-detection lowpass filter establishes the signal bandwidth and ensures clean operation of the subsequent adaptive data slicer.
 The slicer is optimised for balanced data such as bi-phase code.
-A received signal strength (RSSI) output with 60dB of range is provided.
+The standard module features a received signal strength (RSSI) output with 60dB of range.
+A version of BiM2A featuring a fast acting Carrier Detect (CD) output on the same RSSI pin is also available.
+The CD output will indicate the presence of any RF signals on the carrier frequency.